aidandj/RibbonMenu/README.md

 These are my edits to David Scott's original Ribbon Menu.
 It adds options to make left and right side menus, and an interface to toggle the menu from a non activity class.

+Take a look at the tekschola application for examples on how to use the callbacks.
+Both menu and ui threading stuff.

 -ADJ